 Our board of directors adopted the 2020 Equity Incentive Plan (the 2020 Plan), in February 2020 and our stockholders approved the 2020 Plan in March 2020.
-The 2020 Plan became effective upon the execution of the underwriting agreement for this offering.
+The 2020 Plan will become effective upon the execution of the underwriting agreement for this offering.
 The 2020 Plan will be the successor to the 2007 Plan.
 Once the 2020 Plan becomes effective, no further grants will be made under the 2007 Plan.

 Types of Awards.
 Our 2020 Plan provides for the grant of incentive stock options, or ISOs, nonstatutory stock options, or NSOs, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance-based awards, and other awards, or collectively, awards.
 ISOs may be granted only to our employees, including our officers, and the employees of our affiliates.
-All other awards may be granted to our employees, including our officers, and the employees and consultants of our affiliates.
+All other awards may be granted to our employees, including our officers, our non-employee directors and consultants, and the employees and consultants of our affiliates.